Experiment with Sudsy Lemon Science

-- In advance, have your child prepare his cup full of special ingredients.
+- In advance, have your child prepare their cup full of special ingredients.
 Place the baking soda and liquid dish detergent in the empty cup and stir to mix.

 - Now it’s time for the show to begin.
 Gather your family—the audience—in the kitchen for the show.
 For best results, do this performance over a counter that could use a gentle cleaning.

-- Have your child begin the show by introducing himself, telling the audience that he can create a cleaning concoction from lemons.
-He may wish to add a little drama to his presentation by wearing a white jacket (to resemble a lab coat) or putting on safety glasses.
+- Have your child begin the show by introducing themself, telling the audience that they can create a cleaning concoction from lemons.
+They may wish to add a little drama to their presentation by wearing a white jacket (to resemble a lab coat) or putting on safety glasses.

-- Have him squeeze the juice of two quarters of a lemon into the cup.
+- Have them squeeze the juice of two quarters of a lemon into the cup.

 - When the lemon juice mixes with the baking soda and dish soap, it begins foaming immediately, creating a fluffy pile of lemon-scented suds!